skoleapp/skole/README.md

 ### Environment variables

 - To set up environment variables for development, copy the contents of env.template to a file called .env.dev and set the remaining variables accordingly.
-- You need a Cloudmersive API key for development which you can get [here](https://www.cloudmersive.com/).
+- For uploading files during development you need a Cloudmersive API key which you can get [here](https://www.cloudmersive.com/).